AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 <tbody>
 <tr>
 <td>
-<p>You can now define dynamic subdomains and personalized header parameters when creating email channel configurations, for increased flexibility and control over your email settings.</p>
+<p>You can now define dynamic subdomains and personalized header parameters when creating email channel configurations, for increased flexibility and control over your email settings.</p><p>Using a personalized configuration in a campaign or a journey allows you to preview your email content to check for potential errors with the dynamic settings you defined.</p>
 <p>Previously available for a set of organizations (LA), email configuration personalization is now available to all users (GA).</p>
 <p>For more information, refer to the <a href="../email/surface-personalization.md">detailed documentation</a>.</p>
 </td>